mmehr1988/psychic-pancake/README.md

 With the folloiwng pattern we've also accounted for Rule #4 & Rule #5 which states "no double hyphens allowed" and the username must end with alphanumeric character.

-### 4.4.2 Apply OR logical to the remaining characters
+### 4.3.2 Apply OR logical to the remaining characters

-We need to now figure out how to apply the OR logic across all the succeeding characters.
+We need to now figure out how to apply the OR logic across all the remaining characters.
 To do this final step, we will have to use quantifiers.

 In [3.2 Quantifiers](#32-quantifiers), quantifiers are used for when you want to specify the number times a specific character, group, or character class should be matched within a string.

-Therefore, for our purposes, to apply the OR logic across the remaining characters we will need to use the quantifier { n , m }.
+The specific quantifier we need to use in our scenerio will be the { n , m }.
 The reason for this is related to Rule #6 which states that the maximum number of character for any username cannot exceed 39 characters.
 If it does, the username test must fail.

 Given that we've already accounted for the first character in the username, the remaining character count must be between 0 to 38 characters.